klezVirus/Posts/reviews/vulnhub/homeless/readme.md

 python exploit.py -t homeless.local -H 192.168.56.1 -P 444 -x
 ```

-#### Conclusions
+#### Conclusion

 Homeless is a very nice machine when owned as "black-box", however, the small number of critical files to analyse, and the lack of complexity within the code, made it not enough of a challenge comparing it to the OSWE.
 The only really interesting piece of this box is the md5 collision vulnerability.
-If you're interested, I would advice getting more information on [Marc Stevens](https://marc-stevens.nl/research/) page and his [Hashclash](https://github.com/cr-marcstevens/hashclash) project.
+If you're interested, I would advise getting more information on [Marc Stevens](https://marc-stevens.nl/research/) page and his [Hashclash](https://github.com/cr-marcstevens/hashclash) project.